kjmillerCURIS/CoOp/README.md

+NOTE ABOUT SEEDS: If you see "seed0" in an output folder, that means the weights and dataloader and everything random other than the fewshot selection was UNSEEDED.
+On the other hand, if you see "fewshot_seed0", that means the fewshot selection was seeded with value 0. fewshot is always seeded, and I don't expect to ever seed anything else (besides class split, which I only expect to do once).
+The CoCoOp codebase treats "0" as a sentinel for "no seed", because it checks "if args.seed", which would treat a zero as False.
+The "cfg.SEED >= 0" check doesn't matter, because cfg.SEED is default -1 and only gets set if "args.seed" is treated as True.
+So -1 and 0 are both sentinels for unseeded.

 # Prompt Learning for Vision-Language Models

 This repo contains the codebase of a series of research projects focused on adapting vision-language models like [CLIP](https://arxiv.org/abs/2103.00020) to downstream datasets via *prompt learning*: